 Have you ever wondered whether you’d be too old to do things you were doing in your teens once you turn 20?
 Truth is, I have.
-I would even consider stopping to adopt the same mannerisms when I come of age, like switching from my typical jeans-tee-Converse attire to a femme fatale look, wearing semi formal and floral dresses, high heels, and flats.
-I wasn’t even surprised seeing how people could get married and have kids at 23-24, and assumed that such feeling should remain the same as I reach that age.
-I kept telling myself that I should keep my room clean at all times, should no longer argue with my parents whenever there’s a disagreement, should focus more on mundane tasks rather than what I like doing, should consider socializing with adults who are not just your age but also the ones in late adulthood, should cope more with adults in family gatherings, and should consider going for a serious leading-to-marriage types of love relationships.
+I would even consider stopping to adopt the same mannerisms when I come of age, like switching from my typical jeans-tee-Converse attire to a femme fatale look, wearing semi formal and floral dresses, high heels and flats.
+I wasn’t even surprised seeing how people could get married and have kids at 23-24 and assumed that such feeling should remain the same as I reach that age.
+I kept telling myself that I should keep my room clean at all times, should no longer argue with my parents whenever there’s a disagreement, should focus more on mundane tasks rather than what I like doing, should consider socializing with adults who are not just your age but also the ones in late adulthood, should cope more with adults in family gatherings and should consider going for a serious leading-to-marriage types of love relationships.
 All these things are dictated upon me by my teenage self, telling myself that I’d be too old having the similar teenage mindset once I’m 20.
 And yes, crushes and casual dating should be over by then, my teenage self once told me.

 But nothing has changed when I turned 20.
 I’m still a sixteen year old trapped in a young woman’s body, whose mindset are more similar to a teen’s rather than to an adult’s.
-I still pick crushes and casual dates over those serious committed relationships, I still choose to stay out all night in clubs with friends, 80-90% of my current interests (arts, music, anime/manga, gothic culture, dark fantasy/horror/adventure, rock/metal..) come from childhood and teens, I still wear the same outfit as I was wearing at 16-19 years old, I still dedicate my time to doing what I want than what I must, and I still consider spending money on pointed studs, skull necklaces and earrings, metal-based jewelry, rather than pearl and diamond jewelry that most women are already wearing.
+I still pick crushes and casual dates over those serious committed relationships, I still choose to stay out all night in clubs with friends, 80-90% of my current interests (arts, music, anime/manga, gothic culture, dark fantasy/horror/adventure, rock/metal..) come from childhood and teens, I still wear the same outfit as I was wearing at 16-19 years old, I still dedicate my time to doing what I want than what I must and I still consider spending money on pointed studs, skull necklaces and earrings and metal-based jewelry rather than pearl and diamond jewelry that most women are already wearing.
 And yes, I still look up to ragged looking men than those men in suits (though the latter aren’t bad).
-You will still find me sleeping with my dearest childhood plushies, dwelling too much on my emotions, and having online social media accounts that look teenager-ish.
-I’m still surprised seeing how my friends can get married and have families at 18-24, though it should no longer be an issue at my age.
+You will still find me sleeping with my dearest childhood plushies, dwelling too much on my emotions and having online social media accounts that look teenager-ish.
+I’m still surprised seeing how my friends can get married and have families at 18-24, although it should no longer be an issue at my age.
 Can it be that..I’m not matured enough for my age?
 Or am I just way too scared to take a step ahead?

 All in all, I’ve learned that being in your 20’s is a crucial stage.
 We are young enough to relive our teenage (even childhood) dreams, while being old enough to assume more responsibilities and exploring our identities as adults.
-I’ve realized that I still have a life ahead of me, and I should not mind what the society pressures me to do at a certain age.
+I’ve realized that I still have a life ahead of me and I should not mind what the society pressures me to do at a certain age.
 Life doesn’t definitely end at 20.
 It is just a beginning of one’s new life.